birnbaum/GerhardStein/README.md

 # Gerhard Stein
 A racist chatbot trained on german facebook comments.

-The current prototype is trained on 380,000 comments from german far right pages (mostly NPD related) on a small RNN for about 24h on my laptop.
+Gerhard's current prototype is trained on 380,000 comments from german far right pages (mostly NPD related) on a small RNN for about 24h on my laptop.
 The name "Gerhard Stein" was determined by searching for the 88th most popular forename and the 88th most popular surname in this data set.
 Believe it or not, apparently there even was a famous Nazi called [Gerhart Stein](https://de.wikipedia.org/wiki/Gerhart_Stein).